FAANG/dcc-metadata/docs/faang_sample_metadata.md

  * `specimen picture url` (*URL*) Link to a picture of the specimen
  * `gestational age at sample collection` (*number*)  If the animal was pregnant when the specimen was taken, state how long had it been pregnant for.
 Units must be specified as 'days' or 'weeks'.

-Phenotypic, physiological and environmental information can be recorded using as many terms as necessary from the [VT](http://www.ebi.ac.uk/ols/beta/ontologies/vt), [ATOL](http://www.ebi.ac.uk/ols/beta/ontologies/atol),  [EOL](http://www.ebi.ac.uk/ols/beta/ontologies/eol) and [MP](http://www.ebi.ac.uk/ols/beta/ontologies/mp) ontologies.
-Select an appropriate term and units for the information you wish to record.
-For example, for growth rate you could use the attribute name `post natal growth rate` and units of 'grams per day'.

 Links to other records:

  * `Derived from` (*sample*) sample name or BioSample ID for an *animal* record (required).

 ### Pool of specimens

 Each specimen within the pool should have its own complete specimen record.
-The sample names (if detailed in the same file), or BioSample IDs if they already exists in the BioSamples database, are recorded in multiple 'derived from' fields.
+The sample names (if detailed in the same file), or BioSample IDs if they already exist in the BioSamples database, are recorded in multiple 'derived from' fields.
 As many 'derived from' fields as are required to record all of the specimens that are part of the pool can be included.

 Required:

- * `pool creation date`(*date*) date at which the pool of specimens was created
+ * `pool creation date`(*date*) date when the pool of specimens was created
  * `pool creation protocol` (*protocol*) a link to the protocol followed when creating the pool

 Optional: